 Although there have been rumors about macOS 13 being named Mammoth, Apple surprised us all and went with “Ventura.”
-The new macOS Ventura debuted on June 6 and is now available for download as a developer beta.
-The public beta is expected to see the world later in July, and the public release is presumably arriving at the end of September.
+The new macOS Ventura debuted on June 6 and is now available for download as a public beta.
+The public release is presumably arriving at the end of September.

 macOS 13 compatibility

 As Apple finalizes the transition to Silicon and announces the powerful M2 chip, expect less and less support for old Mac models.
 The rumor has it Apple might even drop all Intel Macs in 2023.
 In fact, Apple demonstrated its intent to move away from older Mac models by dropping support for many Macs with the release of macOS Ventura.

 - MacBook Pro 2017 and later

 - Mac Studio 2022

 - Mac mini 2018 and later

 - MacBook 2017 and later.